-Our Life Skills Class is designed to support Children and Adults increase their knowledge and skills necessary for everyday living.
-The course emphasizes goal-setting, decision making and problem-solving, communication, healthy lifestyles and relationships, nutrition, personal safety, financial literacy, citizenship, and consumerism.
+We have designed our Life Skills Class to support Children and Adults hoping to increase their knowledge and develop life skills necessary for everyday living.
+The course emphasizes goal-setting, decision making and problem-solving.
+Through our class, clients will work on communication, healthy lifestyles and relationships.
+Additionally, we will develop life skills to do with nutrition, personal safety, financial literacy, citizenship, and consumerism.

 The fee is $325 per class for individuals and $100 per class if a group.

-We focus on the following important skills for a successful life.
+We focus on developing the following important skills for a successful life:

-As well, we help the child or adult develop their interests and pursue their unique hobbies — all with the goal of bettering themselves, enhancing their independence and making connections with others who may share similar interests.
+Our Life Skills Class also helps the child or adult develop their interests and pursue their unique hobbies.
+This all happens with the goal of bettering themselves, enhancing their independence and making connections with others who share similar interests.

 Bob (name changed) was a 35-year-old man with Moderate Autism.
-While he had a college degree, he was unable to work and find gainful employment.
+While he had a college degree, he was unable to work and find gainful employment because he had difficulty developing key life skills.
 I worked with Bob on establishing a relationship with ACCESS VR, a city agency that finds employment for people with disabilities.
 Over the next two years, I supported Bob as he gained benefits and supportive employment at a city museum.
-Bob works twenty hours a week and is a valued member of that museum community.
-He is very for happy to be employed after decades of not feeling like a contributing member of society.
+Bob now works twenty hours a week and is a valued member of that museum community.
+In general, he is very happy to be employed after decades of not feeling like a contributing member of society.
 Still, Bob struggles with daily tasks and basic living.

-He lives with his mother who was elderly and unable to care for his daily needs of living.
-Working with Bob, I helped him establish better eating habits, setting up an account with Amazon and making a list of healthy salads and foods that he could select from each week and have delivered by Amazon.
+He lives with his mother, who is elderly and unable to care for his daily needs of living.
+Working with Bob to develop life skills, I also helped him establish better eating habits.
+We set up an account with Amazon and made a list of healthy salads and foods that he could select from each week and have delivered.
 Other foods were put on auto-ship so that he didn’t have to stress about what to eat and going out to shop every week.

-If you know someone that needs extra support through Life Skills Classes, please call us for an initial evaluation.
-The Sachs Center works with the Office of People with Developmental Disabilities (OPWDD) Self Direction program to support its clients with a variety of services, including our life skills class.
+If you know someone that needs extra support through a Life Skills Class, please call us for an initial evaluation.
+The Sachs Center works with the Office of People with Developmental Disabilities (OPWDD) Self Direction program to support its clients with a variety of services.
+This, of course, includes our life skills class!